Aron-Chu/dockerlab/README.md

 - Commands to mount your volumes
 - Knowing what to put for your environment presets like mode
 - Using a vpn for security
+# Things I want to learn more about
+- How to make the python script and utilize node-red
+- Make full use of GitLab on my own projects
+- Learn more bash scripting
+- Container orchestration tools like Kubernetes

 #Demo
 ![](ss/gitlab.png)